 Investments are recorded at fair value based on quoted market price.
-The net change in unrealized appreciation or depreciation of investments during the year is recorded as investment income in unrestricted net assets in the statement of activities and changes in net assets unless the use of the income is limited by donor-imposed restrictions.
+The net change in unrealized appreciation or depreciation of investments during the year is recorded as investment income in unrestricted net assets in the statement of activities unless the use of the income is limited by donor-imposed restrictions.
 Investment income whose use is restricted by the donor is reported as an increase (decrease) in temporarily restricted net assets.